larsjarred9/glr-quiz/README.md

 # Beroeps 1 Quiz
 A 4 week long project, we recieved an 8 for it.
-(Basiclly an A)
+(Basiclly an A) (And just ignore the Documenten folder)

 ## Todo
 - Randomize the question.